kbdonnally/kbdonnally.github.io/collections/_posts/2020-10-04-surplus-value-explained.md

 ## How can we be active in reducing it?

 Under a socialist economy, we would still produce a surplus as compared to the needs of actual workers.
-However, the *allocation* of that surplus will look vastly different in a sociaist economy.
+However, the *allocation* of that surplus will look vastly different in a socialist economy.
 As a reminder, the surplus in a capitalist economy goes toward:

 1. Interest payments (finance capital)
 2. Rent payments (landlords)